Types of Ozone Generators

 Corona Discharge Ozone generators create Ozone by using an ‘electrical spark’, which simulates the way which nature creates Ozone during a lightning storm.
 The benefit of this method, is that the physical size of the air purifier can be relatively smaller than an ultraviolet Ozone generator, and it is able to produce a higher concentration of Ozone using the same amount of air.
 This makes Corona Discharge ozone generators especially suited for water treatment applications, such as swimming pools or drinking water sterilisation.

 The downside of the Corona Discharge method, is that in addition to ozone, it also creates a by-product called Nitrogen Oxide.
 When this Nitrogen Oxide comes into contact with water (for example humidity, or a wet surface), it can create a corrosive liquid called Nitric Acid.
 Nitric Acid is very corrosive to steel (and your skin), and for this reason we do not recommend using these ozone generators in garbage chutes or garbage compactors (Please be warned: we have seen many examples of chutes which suffered corrosion as a result of this!).
-For more information, please see the ‘Avoiding Chute Corrosion’ section of this website.

 These by-products can be reduced by using an oxygen-generator as the input source for the ozone generator, however this is very expensive and high maintenance, especially when compared to using an Ultraviolet ozone generator – which eliminates this corrosion problem.

-Ultraviolet Ozone generators
+Ultraviolet Ozone Generators

-Ultraviolet Ozone generators use a special kind of ultraviolet lamp that emits light at a frequency that will split a small amount of the Oxygen molecules (O2) in Ozone molecules (O3).
+Ultraviolet Ozone generators use a special kind of ultraviolet lamp that emits light at a specific frequency (185nm) that will split a small amount of the Oxygen molecules (O2) in Ozone molecules (O3).
 The amount of Ozone created by the generator will depend on the intensity of the UV lamps (wattage), as well as some other internal factors within the Ozone generator.

 The major benefit of using Ultraviolet ozone generators for treatment of garbage odours, is that they do not create any Nitrogen by-products, and therefore are not prone to the corrosion issues which have plagued Corona Discharge systems.
 Ultraviolet Ozone generators also have a relatively stable output, whereas the output of most Corona Discharge ozone generators will fluctuate relative to the amount of humidity that is in the air at any given time.